sgibson47/find-some-fun/To-Do.md

 [X] no marker until we have user's location
 [] get venue locations
+    searching EB for events returns objects representing events with a 'venue_id' we have to query EB's venues for location info on each venue so . . .
+    when we get the events, we want to
+    [X] send the events (or just id, name, and venue_id?) to MyMap then, if MyMap.props.events isn't empty,
-[] add a marker for each venue
+    [] for each event, query EB for venue location & [] create a Marker & Pop up for the event/venue combo [] add a marker for each venue
 [] add a pop up at each marker describing || linking to event